 Step 1: Complete and submit ONE of these admission applications:

-Common Application OR Saint Peter’s University Application (PDF).
+Common Application OR Saint Peter’s University International Admission Application.
 All applications may be scanned, emailed, faxed or mailed back to the Office of Admission.

 Step 2: Send the following documents to the Office of Admission

 - Academic credentials with English translation.
 Transcripts must be sent directly from your secondary school, university or an EducationUSA advisor.
 If you are using the Common Application for submission, items should be uploaded to the Common Application but may be scanned, faxed or mailed if they are coming directly from your secondary school, university or an EducationUSA advisor.
 Students may be required to submit credentials to a NACES approved agency, such as WES, ECE or EP, for evaluation.

 - Transfer students must provide official transcripts from all previously attended universities in addition to proof of secondary school completion.
 Students may be required to submit credentials to a NACES approved agency, such as WES, ECE or EP, for evaluation.
 Evaluations must be sent directly from the NACES evaluation provider.

 - Proof of English proficiency (scores must be sent directly from testing agency.)

 - TOEFL 79 IBT, 550 PBT or IELTS 6.5 overall